 By 'take 32,' they had perfected the rhythm track for the song that would be used on the finished recording, interjecting the “can't be found” accents as a nice touch to the arrangement.
 It was 4:15 am the following day by this point, this nearly being a 24 hour session, and they decided to finally call it a day.

 On April 29th, 1969, The Beatles resumed work on the song in EMI Studio Three.
 They first all congregated in the control room at 2:30 pm for a four-hour playback of recently recorded songs that they were considering for inclusion on the “Let It Be” album, this listening session ending around 6:30 pm.
-Then, after an hour break, they went out onto the studio floor at 7:30 pm, the sole purpose being the overdubbing of Ringo's lead vocals onto "Octopus's Garden," Paul overdubbing piano on one of the three open tracks.
+Then, after an hour break, they went out onto the studio floor at 7:30 pm for Ringo to re-record the lead vocals on "Octopus's Garden," Paul overdubbing piano on one of the three open tracks.
 They were happy with the results and, therefore, took to work making a stereo mix of the song, thinking it to be complete and also ready for the soon-to-be-released “Let It Be” album.
-Producer Chris Thomas and engineers Jeff Jarratt and Nick Webb made four attempts at creating this stereo mix, undoubtedly the fourth being deemed the best.
+Producer Chris Thomas, along with engineers Jeff Jarratt and Nick Webb, made four attempts at creating this stereo mix, undoubtedly the fourth being deemed the best.
 At 1 am the following morning, this session was complete.

 Then, a little over a month later, a decision was made to put together one last Beatles album, leaving the January 1969 sessions for the time being and concentrating on what they had been recording since for inclusion on what eventually became the “Abbey Road” album.
 Newer songs would also be started but, in the process, they decided to spruce up production of the songs they had been recording in the spring, now with George Martin at the helm.
 In the spirit of “Yellow Submarine,” and because of George Martin's expertise at recording comedy records for the likes of Peter Sellers and The Goons, various sound effects were decided upon for Ringo's song.